thephpleague/commonmark/README.md

 Please note that only UTF-8 and ASCII encodings are supported.
 If your Markdown uses a different encoding please convert it to UTF-8 before running it through this library.

-## 🔒 Security

-:warning: **Security warning:** If you will be parsing untrusted input from users, please consider setting the `html_input` and `allow_unsafe_links` options.
+🔒 If you will be parsing untrusted input from users, please consider setting the `html_input` and `allow_unsafe_links` options per the example above.
 See <https://commonmark.thephpleague.com/security/> for more details.
 If you also do choose to allow raw HTML input from untrusted users, considering using a library (like [HTML Purifier](https://github.com/ezyang/htmlpurifier)) to provide additional HTML filtering.

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure with us.

 ## 📓 Documentation